Donald Trump ‘Single-Handedly’ Saved Cable News Careers, Journalist Says

 “Again: those who hated Trump most flamboyantly and monomaniacally —- especially on TV — were the ones whose careers and bank accounts benefited most from him,” Greenwald claimed.

-The former Intercept journalist said that networks like MSNBC and CNN are now “desperately in search of a replacement.”
+The former Intercept journalist said networks like MSNBC and CNN are now “desperately in search of a replacement.”

 “The only hope for these networks is to convince viewers America is on the verge of civil war, an existential threat to democracy.”